Workshopshed/ming_pi/README.md

 # Getting going

-You'll need a Pi and to instal Docker and Docker Compose.
+You'll need a Pi and to install Docker and Docker Compose.

 Clone the repo with